EndlessCodeGroup/BukkitGradle/README.md

 ```

 > [!TIP]
-> It is possible to configure server directory shared between multiple projects.
+> It is possible to configure a server directory shared between multiple projects.
 > Set the `bukkitgradle.server.dir` property in `$HOME/.gradle/gradle.properties`.
 >
 > This file contains local configurations to be used for all Gradle projects.
 > The value specified in project's `gradle.properties` takes precedence over the global one.